 Today’s financial markets use algorithmic trading in broad applications.
 It often pairs with high-frequency trading, which makes a large number of trades at a high speed across various market sectors.

 Artificial intelligence has created deep learning algorithms that seek out more profitable trades.
 As a result traders and programmers are teaming up on algorithms that become more profitable on their own.

 Institutional investors and larger brokerages use algo trading, but so do mutual funds, pensions, and other large-scale investment vehicles.
 However, hedge funds ask amateur programmers to write algorithms, paying them commissions for highly profitable code.
 High-speed internet and fast, cheap computers have made algo trading a favorite among day traders.

 The Bottom Line

 Ideally, algorithmic trading can achieve both returns and trading speed that a human trader can’t.
 For that reason, it is a cornerstone of the modern financial world.
 However, this method is not without its downsides, from over-automation to failure to take into account real market conditions.

 - If you’re not sure how algorithmic trading fits into your portfolio, a financial advisor may be able to help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.